 Praised for her passionate performances and dynamic presence, Bulgarian-born conductor Delyana Lazarova is a young artist with a quickly growing international career.
-Ms. Lazarova is the First Prize winner of the NRTA International Conducing Competition in Tirana in 2019.
-She has been awarded the James Conlon Conducting Prize at the prestigious Aspen Music Festival in 2019, and has been twice the recipient of the Bruno Walter Conducting Scholarship for the Cabrillo Festival, California in 2017 and 2018.
-Recently she has been selected as a semi-finalist for the Siemens Hallé International Competition in Manchester, England, and has been chosen as one of the 12 finalists for the first edition of La Maestra International Conducting Competition for women.
+She is the 2020 First-prize winner of Siemens-Hallé International Competition for Conductors, the newly-appointed Assistant Conductor to Sir Mark Elder at the Hallé Symphony Orchestra, and Music Director of the Hallé Youth Orchestra in Manchester, England.
+Ms. Lazarova is also the winner of the NRTA International Conducting Competition in Tirana, in 2019.
+Delyana has received James Conlon Conducting Award at the Aspen Music Festival, and has won the Bruno Walter Conducting Scholarship at the Cabrillo Festival, California in 2017 and 2018.

-Delyana has worked and studied in masterclasses with such artists as Bernard Haitink, Paavo Järvi, Mathias Pintscher, Leonard Slatkin, Robert Spano, Mark Stringer, and Larry Rachleff.
-She recently assisted Cristian Mâcelaru in a concert, featuring the new cello concerto “Three Continents” by Nico Muhli/Sven Helbig/Zhou Long with the WDR Symphony Orchestra in Köln.
+Delyana has a Master Degree in Conducting from Zürcher Hochschule der Künste (ZHdK), in the class of Prof. Johannes Schlaefli.
+Ms. Lazarova has also worked and studied in masterclasses with Bernard Haitink, Paavo Järvi, Leonard Slatkin, Mathias Pintscher, Robert Spano, Larry Rachleff, and Mark Stringer.
+She recently assisted Cristian Mâcelaru in a concert, featuring the cello concerto “Three Continents” by Nico Muhli/Sven Helbig/Zhou Long with the WDR Symphony Orchestra in Cologne, Germany.

 Delyana also has a Master degree in Violin Performance from the Jacobs School of Music, Indiana University, in the class of Prof. Mauricio Fuks, where she received a special scholarship for artistic excellence.